Transformers.HuggingFace

 Transformers.HuggingFace.load_state_dictMethod

-load_state_dict(model_name; local_files_only = false, cache = true)
+load_state_dict(model_name; local_files_only = false, force_format = :auto, cache = true)

 Load the state_dict from the given model_name from huggingface hub.
 By default, this function would check if model_name exists on huggingface hub, download the model file (and cache it if cache is set), and then load and return the state_dict.
 If local_files_only = false, it would check whether the model file is up-to-date and update if not (and thus require network access every time it is called).
 By setting local_files_only = true, it would try to find the files from the cache directly and error out if not found.
 For managing the caches, see the HuggingFaceApi.jl package.
+If force_format is :auto it will automatically selects the format from which the weights will be loaded.
+If force_format is :pickle or :safetensor, it will prefer relevant file.

 source